mautic/developer-documentation-new/docs/themes/system.rst

 Overriding core view templates
 ==========================================================

-One can override any view's template in Mautic by creating a ``themes/system`` directory, copy the core's template into a corresponding directory and customizing the HTML.
+You can override any view's template in Mautic by creating a ``themes/system`` directory, copying the core template file into a corresponding directory and customizing the HTML.

 For example, to customize the login page.
 Copy ``app/bundles/UserBundle/Views/Security/login.html.php`` into ``themes/system/MauticUserBundle/Security/login.html.php`` then make the desired changes.